Congregation Or Chadash

+In 2016, Or Chadash merged into another Reform congregation, Temple Sholom, with Or Chadash remaining the name of the Temple's LGBTQ+ community group.

 Early history

 Or Chadash was founded in Chicago in 1975 as a gay support group for Jews.
 The organization was initially called simply "The Jewish Group".
 It held its first religious services in January 1976, and adopted its current name in April of that year.
 The congregation remains geared to needs of LGBT Jews.

 According to J. Gordon Melton, at the time of its founding there were four other gay synagogues in the United States, in Manhattan, Miami, Los Angeles and Berkeley, California.
 Or Chadash and the other gay congregations faced significant opposition from others in the Jewish community, which had, Melton writes, "traditionally abhorred homosexuality because of the admonition to be fruitful and multiply (Gen. 1:28), and the unequivocal denunciation of homosexuality in the Torah (Lev.
 20:13)".

 Rabbis

 Originally established as a member-led congregation, Or Chadash briefly had a rabbi for a few months in the 1980s.
 The rabbi had asked if he could temporarily lead the group, but was not replaced after he left.
 In 1997, the congregation hired its first permanent rabbi, the 35-year-old Suzanne Griffel.
 She had previously been director and rabbi of a Hillel branch at the University of Chicago.
-It was the first time a Chicago gay/lesbian synagogue had hired a rabbi, and the first time any American mostly gay synagogue had hired a straight rabbi.
+It was the first time a Chicago gay/lesbian synagogue had hired a rabbi, and the first time any American mostly gay synagogue had hired a rabbi who did not identify as LGBT.
 At the time, the synagogue had 120 members.

 Griffel was succeeded as rabbi of Or Chadash by Laurence "Larry" Edwards, who was ordained at Hebrew Union College-Jewish Institute of Religion in New York.
 Prior to joining Congregation Or Chadash, Edwards served for 22 years as a director of Hillel branches at Dartmouth College and Cornell University.